-Cultural Creatives are roughly 37% of the US population who are part of a culturally aware and awakened consciousness movement that has been in the making for over 60 years.
+Cultural Creatives can be identified as three separate movements Consciousness, Global Great Awakening, and Cosmic Disclosure.
+Roughly 37% or 120 million people (75 million awakened and 45 million in the early stages or process of awakening) within the US population who are part of a culturally aware, awakened, and consciousness movement that has been in the making for over 60 years.
+These market segments are just now beginning to come together, find their voice and create a new reality for our planet.
 We value ecology, beyond environmentalism.
-We are concerned for and aware of our planet, Mother Earth, Gaia.
-We believe in authenticity and helping others in our personal and business relationships.
-We work towards personal growth and spirituality.
-In politics we’re neither left nor right, we’re in front.
+We are concerned for and aware of our planet, Mother Earth (Gaia).
+We believe in authenticity and helping others in our personal and business relationships while working towards personal growth and spirituality.
+In politics, we’re neither left nor right, we’re in front.
 We’re advocates of oneness, unity, and equality and we never put ourselves before others.
 We’re able to absorb and retain a vast spectrum of information from new and varying sources, see the whole system and discern the truth.
 We try to read more and watch less TV.
-We support the arts and creative communities and attend workshops, crafts fairs, seminars, readings, and showings.
+We support the arts and creative communities and attend workshops, crafts fairs, concerts, seminars, readings, and showings.
 We trust that our inner experience is valid.

 The following is quoted from The Potential for a New, Emerging Culture in the U.S. By Paul H. Ray, Ph.D.